Nominated for the KIRKUS PRIZE in USA.

 RELEASE DATES: 24 June 2016 (Indian Subcontinent, as JIHADI JANE); 16 September 2016 (UK, as JUST ANOTHER JIHADI JANE); 26 October 2016 (USA, as JUST ANOTHER JIHADI JANE).

-Danish Translation, Turkish Translation and French Translation to be published in late 2018.
+Danish Translation, Turkish Translation, French Translation and Italian Translation to be published in late 2018.